 Now that you have watched the mini lecture, you can learn more in the Essential reading for this topic:

 Mullins, L.J. and G. Christy Management and organisational behaviour.
 (Harlow: Pearson, 2016) 11th edition.
-Chapter 2 Approaches to organisation and management.
+Chapter 7 Work motivation and job satisfaction.
+Chapter 8 Working in groups and teams.

 Remember that all the Essential reading for this programme is provided for you.
 Click ‘next’ to go to the next page and start reading.